mose247/RT_final_assignment/README.md

 end function
 ```

-Moreover, the logic behind the loops executed after the selection of the three driving modes is the following.
+Moreover, the loop executed whenever the automatic driving mode is selected looks like the following:
 ```
 initialize nav_cmd to navigate in the sub menu